DevOps LifeCycle - Phases of DevOps LifeCycle

 Before DevOps, the concept of the cloud was in just its initial stages, and companies had to use fixed hardware and software allocations they had planned for the project.
 Now, with cloud services in place, they can plan to increase or decrease the resource allocation for the project using cloud resources within their budget.

-With the adaptation of DevOps lifecycle, there occurred an increase in the usage of good coding methodologies and versioning systems.
+With the adaptation of the DevOps lifecycle, there was an increase in the usage of good coding methodologies and versioning systems.
 Take Git, for example.
 Using Git and its commands, users can maintain version control for keeping track of the changes made to a set of files so that, whenever the newer versions have serious bugs or critical vulnerabilities in them, the team can revert to previous versions.

-Similarly, Slack, Skype, and more recently Zoom are used for communication between the team members where they can send messages directly or hold virtual meetings to keep track of the progress of the project.
+Similarly, Slack, Skype, and more recently Zoom are used for communication between the team members, where they can send messages directly or hold virtual meetings to keep track of the progress of the project.

 Continuous Integration